 -sexual violence

-*Exposure can be that you experienced it, you saw it in person, you learned that it happened to a close friend or family member, or you were repeatedly exposed to traumatic details through your job (such as a first responder).
+*Exposure can be defined as you experienced it, you saw it in person, you learned that it happened to a close friend or family member, or you were repeatedly exposed to traumatic details through your job (such as a first responder).

 What is PTSD?